Posted By Paul Tate, February 25, 2014 at 6:54 AM, in Category: Redefining the Supply Chain

 Written by Paul Tate

 Paul Tate is Research Director and Executive Editor with Frost & Sullivan's Manufacturing Leadership Council.
-He also directs the Manufacturing Leadership Council's Board of Governors and the Council's annual Critical Issues Agenda program.
+He also directs the Manufacturing Leadership Council's Board of Governors, the Council's annual Critical Issues Agenda, and the Manufacturing Leadership Research Panel.
 Follow us on Twitter: @MfgExecutive